 By the way, feel free to use a food processor to grate the zucchini.
 I usually just grate it with a hand held grater because I really don’t enjoy cleaning my processor!

 Cheeses: I like to add a full cup of tasty cheddar cheese.
 I also like to sprinkle parmesan cheese over the top for extra seasoning.
-Dotting some ricotta cheese over too makes the slice extra delicious.
+Dotting some ricotta cheese over too makes it taste extra delicious, like a gourmet zucchini slice!

 Seasoning: Seasoning the mixture well is key.
 I grind salt and pepper into it before I spread it into to pan, and again over the top before it goes into the oven.